Books of Blood

-Books of Blood is a series of six horror fiction anthologies collecting original stories written by British author, playwright, and filmmaker Clive Barker in 1984 and 1985.
+Books of Blood is a series of six horror fiction anthologies collecting original stories written by English author, playwright, and filmmaker Clive Barker in 1984 and 1985.
 Known primarily for writing stage plays beforehand, Barker gained a wider audience and fanbase through this anthology series, leading to a successful career as a novelist.
 Originally presented as six volumes, the anthologies were subsequently re-published in two omnibus editions containing three volumes each.
 Each volume contains four, five or six stories.
 The Volume 1–3 omnibus contained a foreword by Barker's fellow Liverpudlian horror writer Ramsey Campbell.
 Author Stephen King praised Books of Blood, leading to a quote from him appearing on the first US edition of the book: "I have seen the future of horror and his name is Clive Barker."

 Books of Blood Volume 6 is significant for its story "The Last Illusion" which introduced Barker's occult detective character Harry D'Amour.
 The detective went on to appear in more of Barker's writings, the Hellraiser comic book series from Boom!
-Studios, and the movie Lord of Illusions (1995) (based on "The Last Illusion" and adapted by Barker himself).
+Studios, and the 1995 film Lord of Illusions (based on "The Last Illusion" and adapted by Barker himself).